pbl-nl/appl-docchat/README.md

 When this command is used, a browser session will open automatically

 ### Querying multiple documents with multiple questions in batch
-The file review.py uses the standard question-answer technique but allows you to ask multiple questions to each document in a folder.
+The file review.py uses the standard question-answer technique but allows you to ask multiple questions to each document in a folder sequentially.
-* Create a subfolder with the name <B>review</B> in folder docs/XXXX with XXXX as the name of your document folder
+* Create a subfolder with the name <B>review</B> in a document folder
 * Secondly, add a file with the name <B>questions.txt</B> in the review folder with all your questions.
 The file expects a header with column names <B>Question Type</B> and <B>Question</B> for example.
 Then add all your question types ('Initial', or 'Follow Up' when the question refers to the previous question) and questions tab-separated in the following lines.
 You can find an example in the docs/CAP_nis folder.<br>

 Execution is done in the activated virtual environment with <code>python review.py</code>